chermed/kodoo/README.md

 # Use cases

 1. For developers :
-   1. Provide a fast way to see IDs and metadata of records.
+   1. Provide a fast way to see technical data (IDs and metadata) of records.
-   2. Query very easily the data on invisible objects and invisible fields
+   2. Query and show invisible objects and invisible fields
 2. For Odoo customers :
    1. Use the Zen mode to display data on a hanging screen (Kitchen for a restaurant, Work orders for the manufacturing, etc)
+   2. Use macros to access easily to custom views and data

 # Limitations :

 1. Filtering data is basic:
    1. The values in the domain are sent to odoo as strings or list of strings
    2. If many filters are specified the logical operator is `AND`
-2. Binary and reference fields value will not be shown or downloaded
+2. Binary fields value will not be shown or downloaded

-## Roadmap for the the version v0.3.0

-The features to be introduced are :

-1. Ensure compatibility with more Odoo versions
-2. Add the zen mode (focus on data)
-3. Brew install
-4. Snap Install
+## Thanks

+Thanks to [derailed](https://github.com/derailed) for his [k9s repository](https://github.com/derailed/k9s), it gave me the idea to build this tool.